 “Employers look for safety officers who understand how to get a consensus, and motivate people to get on board with good safety programs in the workplace.”

 Employers value safety officers who are always striving to find new ways to avoid accidents and keep people safe.
 You need to be proactive about improving safety awareness and training to minimize worker injuries.

 START BUILDING THE SAFETY OFFICER SKILLS THAT CAN GET YOU HIRED

 Your first step is to find a quality training program.

 Check out the Occupational Health and Safety diploma from Herzing College.
 This program is available at our Toronto and Ottawa campuses as well as online.

 It takes just 12 months to complete and includes an internship for real work experience.

 Students learn how to apply OHS laws, conduct workplace inspections, develop safety plans, deliver training programs, and more.

 The program is BCRSP-approved, which means our graduates are immediately eligible for CRST certification.

-Click below to learn more about the OHS program and chat live with an Admissions Advisor.
+Click below to learn more about our OHS program and chat live with an admissions advisor.
 We’re here to help!